 MA MBBChir, DPhil (Oxon), FRCS (Orth)

-Clinical Lecturer in Orthopaedics
+Senior Clinical Research Fellow in Trauma and Orthopaedics

 Salma studied medicine at Cambridge University.
 She completed her basic surgical training in Oxford.
 She then undertook a DPhil in Orthopaedic Surgery looking at the biology of rotator cuff failure and augmentation devices, supervised by Professor Andrew Carr and Professor Fritz Vollrath, a zoologist.